se-uhd/llm-guidelines-website/guidelines/index.md

 ## Use an Open LLM as a Baseline

-To ensure the reproducibility of results, we recommended findings to be reported with an open LLM as a baseline.
+To ensure the reproducibility of results, we recommended findings be reported with an open LLM as a baseline.
 This applies both when using LLMs as tools for supporting researchers in empirical studies and when benchmarking LLMs for SE tasks.
 In case LLMs are integrated into new tools, this is also preferable if the architecture of the tool allows it.
 If the effort of changing models is too high, researchers should at least report an initial benchmarking with open models, which enables more objective comparisons.